Copywriting basics: How to boost conversions

 The last tip I would like to give you in this article is to always think customer-centrically.
 This means that you should always write from the customer’s perspective and put yourself in the shoes of your target group.
 This requires a great deal of empathy, but is one of the most important success factors.

-In addition to detailed target group research, you should therefore always focus on the needs, wishes and goals of your potential customers.
-Choose a topic that interests you and a store where you repeatedly buy products.
+In addition to detailed target group research, you should therefore always prioritise the needs, wishes and goals of your potential customers.
+Choose a topic that interests you and a shop where you repeatedly buy products.
 How would you like to be addressed?
 What points interest you and what do you not care about?
 What questions need to be answered for you to buy the product?

-You then proceed in the same way with the target group for which you are writing texts.
+You then proceed in the same way with the target group for whom you are writing texts.
 This way, you are guaranteed to strike the right note.

 Copywriting Basics – Conclusion

-In the introduction, I wrote that you should at least master the basics of copywriting in order to become active yourself and enhance your website or store.
-Now you've learned a lot about the basics (and beyond).
+In the introduction, I wrote that you should at least master the basics of copywriting in order to become active yourself and enhance your website or shop.
+Now you’ve learnt a lot about the basics (and beyond).

 From the definition and meaning to the right preparation and practical implementation.
 Of course, this is no guarantee that you will be able to produce outstanding copy from now on.
 As with any other topic, “practice makes perfect”.